-- 1. Remove the rubber cap by pulling it out of the front fork leg. - 2.
-To increase the compression damping force and thereby harden the compression damping, turn the adjusting screw on each fork leg in direction (a).
-To decrease the compression damping force and thereby soften the compression damping, turn the adjusting screw on each fork leg in direction (b).
+- 1. Remove the rubber cap by pulling it out of the front fork leg. - Turn the adjusting screw in direction (a) to increase the compression damping force.
+Turn the adjusting screw in direction (b) to decrease the compression damping force.
+To set the compression damping force, turn the adjuster in direction (a) until it stops, and then count the clicks in direction (b).

-- 1. Rubber cap - Compression damping force adjusting screw
+1. Rubber cap

+2. Compression damping force adjusting screw